-Where You Can Find Free School Supplies for the Upcoming School Year
+Where You Can Find Free School Supplies

 The beginning of a new school year can be exciting, nerve-wracking and a sad time rolled all into one.
 Students are excited to see all their friends, nervous about their new classes or meeting new people and sad to see the summer end.
 Parents can feel the same way as their children, but a mix of worry and dread can be thrown into the equation as well.

 That feeling stems from the thought of, “Can we afford school supplies?”

 School supplies isn’t cheap by any means.
 In 2018, Americans are expected to spend nearly $83 billion on school supplies, which includes K-12 and college.
 In fact, the average cost of school supplies for an elementary school student is $200 and for a high school student it’s $375.
 Unfortunately, you sometimes can’t even count on teachers and the school district to supply the necessary supplies.

 Think about all the times you were in school and the teacher didn’t have any tissues, paper towels, scissors, pens, pencils or loose-leaf paper to go around.
 Some students had plenty to use as they brought the supplies from home.
 But for those students that didn’t have that luxury, if their teachers couldn’t give them these supplies, where would they get the materials?
 For teachers, parents and students alike, it’s a helpless feeling.